phonopy/phono3py/doc/phono3py-api.md

 ## Lattice thermal conductivity calculation

-Once three phonon interaction calculation is prepared by `ph3.init_phph_interaction()`, it is ready to run lattice thermal conductivity.
-Its many parameters are found in the docstring.
-With default parameters, the lattice thermal conductivity under the mode relaxation time approximation is performed as follows:
+Once three phonon interaction calculation is prepared by `ph3.init_phph_interaction()`, it is ready to run lattice thermal conductivity calculation.
+The many parameters are explained in the docstring, but even with the default parameters, the lattice thermal conductivity calculation under the mode relaxation time approximation is performed as follows:

 ```python
 In [5]: ph3.run_thermal_conductivity()